J3ldo/UGC-Sniper/README.md

 Select the repository directory and click on the extension icon.
 Now just copy the .ROBLOSECURITY!

 ### Step 4
-Put in the desired limiteds in limiteds.txt and seperate them with a comma.
+Put in the desired limiteds in limiteds.txt and seperate them with a comma or new line.
-It should look like this
+It should look like this:
-Asset1, Asset2, Asset3
+> Asset1, Asset2, Asset3
+or
+> Asset1
+> Asset2
+> Asset3

 ### Step 5
 Just run the main.py file and you will see it starting to check if its free.
-That's all, hope you get some good deals and some good robux, if you do make sure to star this repository.
+That's all, hope you get some good deals and some good robux.
+Please make sure to star this repository.

 ## How to create a theme
 * Copy paste and rename baseTheme
 * Put your path to the theme into current theme in the config
 * Edit mainlogo.txt for the logo and printText.txt for the printed text
-**TIP - For all variabled and colours see themes/required.json**
+**TIP - For all variabled and colours see themes/required.json**\
+  \
+  This work is licensed under a [Open Source Initiative MIT License](https://opensource.org/license/mit/)